kumuluz/kumuluzee-fault-tolerance/README.md

 <dependency>
     <groupId>com.kumuluz.ee.fault.tolerance</groupId>
     <artifactId>kumuluzee-fault-tolerance-hystrix</artifactId>
-    <version>1.0.0-SNAPSHOT</version>
+    <version>${kumuluzee.fault-tolerance.version}</version>
 </dependency>
 ```

-To enable fault tolerance patterns using KumuluzEE Fault Tolerance, CDI class has to be annotated with annotations for
+To enable fault tolerance patterns using KumuluzEE Fault Tolerance, method in CDI class has to be annotated with annotations for
 desired fault tolerance pattern.
 Currently `@CircuitBreaker`, `@Bulkhead`, `@Timeout`, `@Retry` and `@Fallback` are supported.
 If annotation is added on class, the pattern will be applied on all methods within class.